lomiss/Sokoban-Solver/README.md

 # Sokoban-Solver
-The Sokoban Solver using BFS,DFS and A* algorithm created by pygame
+The Sokoban Solver using BFS,DFS and A* algorithm was created by pygame